 Timing-Analysis tools have recently entered industrial practice and are in routine use in the aeronautics and automotive industry.
-Precision of the results is good, efficiency is tolerable, and usability needs improvement.
+AbsInt's timing-anlysis tool, aiT, has been used in the certification of time-critical subsystems of the Airbus A380 and has thus acquired the status of a validated tool.